gunta/skypilot/FUNDING.md

 # GitHub Sponsors Setup

-Sky Pilot is funded through GitHub Sponsors!
+SkyPilot is funded through GitHub Sponsors!
 Your support helps maintain and improve this open-source project.

 ## Sponsor Page